Gravity Falls: Conception

-Prior to working on the series, series creator Alex Hirsch's primary inspiration growing up was the popular animated sitcom The Simpsons, where he observed that "animation could be funnier than live-action.
+Before working on the series, series creator Alex Hirsch's primary inspiration growing up was the popular animated sitcom The Simpsons, where he observed that "animation could be funnier than live-action.
 That animation didn't have to just be for kids.
 That it could be satirical and observational and grounded in a sense of character interaction".
 Hirsch graduated from the California Institute of the Arts, and was hired to work as writer and storyboard artist for the Cartoon Network series The Marvelous Misadventures of Flapjack, where he was paired up with Pendleton Ward, the creator of Adventure Time.
-Afterwards, he moved on to co-develop the Disney Channel animated series Fish Hooks; shortly before he pitched Gravity Falls, which was subsequently green-lit.
+Afterwards, he moved on to co-develop the Disney Channel animated series Fish Hooks, shortly before he pitched Gravity Falls, which was subsequently green-lit.

 Hirsch said he was at the California Institute of the Arts when he turned down DreamWorks Animation executive Jeffrey Katzenberg out of a desire to work for Disney.
-He first coined the concept for the show in an 11-minute low-budget student film that he made at the institute.
+He first developed the concept for the show in an 11-minute low-budget student film that he made at the institute.
 Hirsch was called in to do a pitch for Disney Channel for a show based on the short pilot.
 Disney Channel bought the idea and the series premiered on June 15, 2012.

-The series was inspired by Hirsch's own childhood experiences and his relationship with his own twin sister growing up during their summer vacations.
-He placed many of his real-life experiences in the show, like living in Piedmont and trick-or-treating with his sister as kids.
-Dipper Pines is based on Hirsch's memory of how it felt to be a kid.
+The series was inspired by Hirsch's own childhood experiences and his relationship with his own twin sister growing up during their summer vacations, such as roadside attractions including the Mystery Spot and Oregon Vortex, and a road sign for a town named Boring.
+He inserted many of his real-life experiences in the show, such as living in Piedmont and trick-or-treating with his sister as kids.
+Dipper is based on Hirsch's memory of how it felt to be a kid.
 When Hirsch was around Dipper's age, he "would record [him]self and play it backwards and try to learn to speak backwards".
 Hirsch described himself as "that neurotic kid who would carry 16 disposable cameras everywhere I went".
 Mabel Pines was inspired by his twin sister, Ariel Hirsch.
-According to Hirsch, just like Mabel, his sister "really did wear wacky sweaters and have a different ridiculous crush, every week."
-In the series Mabel gets a pet pig, just like his sister had always wanted when she was a kid.
-Grunkle Stan was inspired by Hirsch's grandpa Stan, who according to Hirsch "was a guy that told tall tales and would frequently mess with us to get a rise out of us.
+According to Alex Hirsch, just like Mabel, his sister "really did wear wacky sweaters and have a different ridiculous crush, every week."
+In the series, Mabel gets a pet pig, just like his sister had always wanted when she was a kid.
+Grunkle Stan was inspired by Hirsch's grandfather Stan, who according to Hirsch "was a guy that told tall tales and would frequently mess with us to get a rise out of us.
 So, my family really inspired the characters on the show."